unraid/docs/docs/unraid-os/getting-started/set-up-unraid/deploy-and-configure-unraid-os.md

 :::

 :::tip
 If you forget your root password, you can reset it following the [Unraid documentation](https://docs.unraid.net/unraid-os/manual/security/reset-root-password/).
-You can also update your password in the Users page of the WebGUI.
+You can also update your password in the Users page of the %%WebGUI|web-gui%%.
 :::

 ## Register your license key

 After setting your root password, log in to your Unraid.net account to obtain a license key:

-1. In the WebGUI, go to the **Get Started** section.
+1. In the %%WebGUI|web-gui%%, go to the **Get Started** section.
     <div style={{ margin: 'auto', maxWidth: '500px'}}>

     ![Get started](/img/Upc_get_started.png)